 But during the day our to-do lists can change, leading to written lists becoming messy and disorganized as we change our priorities.

 Todoist allows you to have a drop-down to-do list in your browser.
 This list can be quickly amended, and even shared between team members without all having to plugin to a particular platform.

 We can now say goodbye to messy notebooks.

 Most tasks involve jumping back and forth between tabs.
 If you look at the top of your page now, I’m willing to bet that you have at least 5 tabs open.
 For many of us it will be far, far more than that (I’m currently on 14).

 While we think that having a whole load of tabs open at once helps us work faster, it gets to the point where our computer slows down to a snail’s pace.
 This creates a situation where we spend as much time waiting for pages to load as we do getting work done.

-This means that the background tabs are only fully loaded when clicked on.
-This frees up a boatload of processing speed, allowing everything to run just that bit faster.
+The Great Suspender was a Chrome extension that suspended background tabs.
+The background tabs were only fully loaded when clicked on, which freed up a boatload of processing speed and allowed everything to run just that bit faster.